Joely Richardson: Career

 One year later, Richardson appeared opposite Mel Gibson in the film The Patriot, an American film set in the American Revolution.
 Also in 2000, she appeared opposite Hugh Laurie in Maybe Baby, Ben Elton's film adaptation of his book Inconceivable.
 She was cast in the 2001 film The Affair of the Necklace after director Charles Shyer noticed her resemblance to doomed 18th century French Queen Marie Antoinette.

-In 2003, Richardson took on the role of Julia McNamara in the television drama Nip/Tuck, based on the lives of two plastic surgeons in Miami.
+In 2003, Richardson took on the role of Julia McNamara in the television drama Nip/Tuck, based on the complicated lives of two plastic surgeons filled with romance in Miami.
 Her mother, Vanessa Redgrave, appeared in several episodes, playing her character's mother.

 In 2005, Richardson starred in Lies My Mother Told Me, based on a true story about a murderous con artist.
 In 2007, she played the mother in The Last Mimzy with Timothy Hutton and Chris O'Neil.
 She also starred in the television drama Wallis & Edward, playing the lead role of Wallis Simpson, lover of Edward, Prince of Wales.

-In 2009–10, Richardson appeared as Catherine Parr, sixth wife of Henry VIII, in the fourth (and final) season of Showtime's hit period drama The Tudors.
+In 2009–10, Richardson appeared as Katherine Parr, sixth wife of Henry VIII, in the fourth (and final) season of Showtime's hit period drama The Tudors.
 The role reunited her with her former husband Tim Bevan, who was part of the show's production team.

 Joely joined the cast of TV series Titanic: Blood and Steel in which she played the role of Countess Markievicz.
 In 2015 she co-starred alongside Arnold Schwarzenegger in the zombie thriller film Maggie.